Revised! 2 options available on how to braid it in the round! Not only for holidays! Delicious anytime of the year!

 We bake an oval challah every Shabbat and we traditionally braid it.
 But why do we make it round on this holiday, Rosh Hashanah which is the Jewish New Year?

 There are a few reasons given depending on who you ask but the one I chose to believe is this.
 The round challahs have no end, symbolizing (and actualizing) our wish for a year in which life and blessings continue without end.
 This reason is good for me.

 So here I'll try to describe the method of braiding the round challah as best as I can.
 As soon as I have a video of it I will post it because often it is easier to follow visual instructions rather than written ones.
 The recipe is almost identical to a Shabbat braided oval challah but it is just a little sweeter to symbolize the wish for a sweet new year to come.

-I will also be adding an oval braided challah recipe soon.
-But for now, Happy and Sweet New Year. שנה טובה ומתוקה
+Happy and Sweet New Year. שנה טובה ומתוקה

 Makes 2 medium challahs

 500 grams bread flour, all purpose flour or plain flour

 1 tablespoon instant yeast

 For brushing on challah before placing in oven: